How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 The actions you take in the first hours after returning home determine both your safety and the potential for system salvage.

-Document Everything for Insurance
+Step 2: Document Everything for Insurance

-Call a Licensed HVAC Professional Immediately
+Step 3: Contact a Licensed HVAC Professional

-Companies like Kool Ducts Heat & Air that maintain detailed service records can compare your system's pre-storm condition to post-storm damage, which strengthens insurance claims.
+Companies that maintain detailed service records can compare your system's pre-storm condition to post-storm damage, strengthening insurance claims.
 They understand what documentation adjusters need and can provide professional assessments that carry weight in claim negotiations.

-What Professional Inspection Should Include
+What Professional HVAC Inspection Should Include

 A thorough post-storm inspection goes far beyond just looking at the outdoor unit.
 The entire system requires evaluation because damage spreads throughout interconnected components.